 The debate as to which sport is better rages on endlessly, but whilst many fans are partisan there are also lots who love both codes of the game.
 There is no simple answer as to whether league or union is better, more enjoyable, faster, more demanding or more physical and the two are simply slightly different versions of the same core sport.

-Now you know a little more about the differences and how these relate to betting, you can hopefully enjoy and perhaps even profit from betting on both.
+Now you know a little more about the differences and how these relate to betting, you can hopefully enjoy and perhaps even secure a net win from betting on both.